 How do I keep my engagement ring shiny?

-Our biggest tip to keep your ring looking shiny for longer, is to remove your ring during hands on activities.
+Our biggest tip for keeping your ring looking shiny for longer is to remove your ring during hands-on activities.
 Working out, moving furniture, gardening, and swimming can put unnecessary wear and tear on your diamond and setting.
 We would recommend you also take your ring off when you wash dishes, as you can easily knock your ring onto hard surfaces and expose it to harsh chemicals.
 Taking your ring off and storing it somewhere safe when you plan on working with your hands will keep your ring looking newer, longer.

 How do I make my diamond sparkle?